TAMU-Robomasters/AutoX/README.md

 ### How to setup code
 - Download and install [git lfs](https://git-lfs.com/).
 This is used to manage large files for git.
-- git clone with the ssh link
+- git clone with the ssh (git@github.com:TAMU-Robomasters/AutoX.git)
 - run `git lfs install`
 - Install [uv](https://docs.astral.sh/uv/).
 This is used to manage python packages.
 Modern version of pip or conda.
     - Mac/Linux/WSL